hectorqlucero/ls/README.md

 # ls

-A Leiningen template for FIXME.
+A Leiningen template for Lucero Systems web applications.

 ## Usage

-FIXME
+lein new ls your-project-name

 ## License